-That's why we including this page to help you understand the grief process.
+That's why we are including this page to help you understand the grief process.
 Especially, when you are learning how to detach and overcome trauma and insecure, or anxious attachment issues when you struggle with a weak sense of self.
-Having no identity is part of feeling stuck and loss in life.
+Having no identity is part of feeling stuck and lost in life.
 Loss is loss.
-It's not necessary only a loss in death.
+It's not necessarily only a loss in death.
 Loss happens in many ways.
 The common emotional pain is abandonment and neglect trauma.

 So, What Is Grief?